MicrosoftDocs/VBA-Docs/api/Visio.Application.LanguageHelp.md

 ## Remarks

 The **LanguageHelp** property returns the language ID of the Help recorded in the object's VERSIONINFO resource.
-The IDs returned are the standard IDs used by Microsoft Windows to encode different language versions.
+The IDs returned are the standard IDs used by Windows to encode different language versions.
 For example, the **LanguageHelp** property returns &H0409 for the U.S. English version of Visio.

-For details, search for "VERSIONINFO" in the Microsoft Platform SDK on MSDN.
+For more information, see [Version information](https://docs.microsoft.com/windows/desktop/menurc/version-information).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]